Visit Us

 Bring the following with you:

-- Refuge Map - intersections are well marked but will not make sense without a map.
-Maps are available at trail heads, the refuge visitor centers or online for download.
+- Refuge Maps - Intersections are well marked but will not make sense without a map.
+Maps are available at trail heads, both visitor centers and online for download.
+We are also found on Avenza Maps.

 Plan to pack out what you pack in.
 Trash receptacles are only available at a few trailheads, and we ask that you practice Leave No Trace ethics while visiting the refuge.